aigamedev/scikit-neuralnetwork/docs/guide_advanced.rst

 Grid Search
 -----------

 In scikit-learn, you can use a ``GridSearchCV`` to optimize your neural network's hyper-parameters automatically, both the top-level parameters and the parameters within the layers.
-For example, assuming you have your MLP constructed as in the :ref:`Regression` example in the local variable called ``nn``, the layers are named automatically so you can refer to them as follows:
+For example, assuming you have your MLP constructed as in the :ref:`example-regression` example in the local variable called ``nn``, the layers are named automatically so you can refer to them as follows:

     * ``hidden0``
     * ``hidden1``